Call us now:

 What difficulties do overseas financiers face in Thai M&A dealings?

-Foreign investors encounter several singular challenges when directing M&A transactions in Thailand, chiefly owing to limitations imposed by the FBA and cultural variances.
+Foreign investors face several singular challenges when directing M&A transactions in Thailand, chiefly due to limitations imposed by the FBA and cultural variances.

 - Foreign ownership restrictions:

-As mentioned, the FBA restricts non-national possession to 49% in certain regulated industries.
+As mentioned, the FBA limits non-national possession to 49% in certain regulated industries.
 To work around this limitation, international financiers often opt for BOI sponsorship or form joint ventures with Thai partners.
-BOI backing allows 100% possession of a Thai company in some promoted sectors including manufacturing, renewable energies or technology.
+BOI backing allows investors to possess 100% of a Thai company in some promoted sectors including manufacturing, renewable energies, or technology.

 - Regulatory Scrutiny:

-Purchases of major market players or exchanges significantly impacting competition undergo examination by the TCC under the Competition Act.
-Acquiring clearance from the TCC can be time-consuming particularly if the transaction raises anti-competitive issues.
+Purchases of major market players or exchanges that significantly impact competition undergo examination by the TCC under the Competition Act.
+Acquiring clearance from the TCC can take time, particularly if the transaction raises anti-competitive issues.
 In some cases, the TCC may impose conditions on the deal to mitigate effects on the market.

 - Cultural and linguistic barriers:

-Cultural and linguistic barriers must be considered by foreign investors when negotiating with Thai counterparts.
-Cultural nuances can impact dynamics, decision processes, and post-merger integration.
-Variations in language could affect understanding, trust and cooperative spirit during exchanges.
-However increased effort towards mutual comprehension often helps navigate through differences constructively.
+Foreign investors must consider cultural and linguistic barriers when negotiating with Thai counterparts.
+Cultural nuances can affect dynamics, decision-making processes, and post-merger integration.
+Variations in language could impact understanding, trust, and the cooperative spirit during exchanges.
+However, increased effort toward mutual comprehension often helps navigate differences constructively.

 - Tax Considerations